kakearney/tick2text-pkg/README.md

 ## tick2text.m Documentation

 This function allows for more versatile labeling of axis ticks.
-It offers two possible modifications: 1) automatic reformatting of tick labels based on a user-supplied format or function, and 2) conversion of tick labels to text objects.
+It offers two possible modifications:
+- automatic reformatting of tick labels based on a user-supplied format or function
+- conversion of
+  tick labels to text objects.

 The first option simply offers a shortcut to manual reformatting via the [X/Y/Z]TickLabel properties of axes.
 It also overrides the zoom/pan function of the axis so that ticks will update with your specified formatting as you zoom and pan.